webplatform/docs/css/properties/letter-spacing/index.md

 |Description=Floating-point number, followed by an absolute units designator (<code>cm</code>, <code>mm</code>, <code>in</code>, <code>pt</code>, or <code>pc</code>) or a relative units designator (<code>em</code>, <code>ex</code>, or <code>px</code>).
 For more information about the supported length units, see CSS Values and Units Reference.
 }}{{CSS Property Value
 |Data Type=inherit
+|Description=Takes the same specified value as the property for the element's parent.
 }}
 }}
 {{Examples_Section